clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 ## Running the Analysis

 1. Begin with exploratory data analysis using the Jupyter notebooks in `notebooks/`.
-This is useful for understanding the dataset, visualizing key features, and identifying artifacts.
+This is useful for understanding the dataset, visualising key features, and identifying artifacts.
 2. Execute the preprocessing pipeline:
     ```bash
     python src/preprocessing.py --input data/example_data.csv